Narrative | classroom-ready

-It is not every day that you meet someone who looks like a million dollars, compared to you.
+It is not every day that you meet someone who looks like a million dollars.
 Especially when you are pushing forty, your gray hair is receding at a breakneck pace and so is your appeal.
-And you know all about your limitations.
-Then the prospect of sharing your mid-life crisis evenings with someone who is one generation younger makes you pull out all the stops.
+And you are old enough to know all about your limitations.
+This is when the prospect of sharing your mid-life crisis evenings with someone one generation younger makes you pull out all the stops.
 So I hunted and hunted until she caught my bait.
-When we got together, and she was still a no-name – I would dig deep until I put her on the map.
-She made it with my help and she seemed so grateful and ready to kiss the ground under my feet.
-Or so I thought.
-I would never put it past her to cheat on me.
-And yet she did.

 In hindsight, I did watch her and him grow so close together and I did nothing about it.
 I really should have seen it coming.
 I watched their intense and intimate relationship flourishing.
 And somehow, I was caught completely unawares of the imminent disaster.

-In those early days (our 3rd anniversary approaching), whenever I met my friends, I would sing her praises.
+In those early days, whenever I met my friends, I would sing her praises.
 She insisted I should do that in public to show the world how happy we were together.
-“Baby, we are a match made in heaven with a lifestyle everyone would love to emulate.”, she would say with a squinty look and a sweet smile.
+“Baby, we are a match made in heaven with a lifestyle everyone would love to emulate.”, she would say with a smile.
 So, disarmed, I followed orders.
-My friends gave me funny looks and some simply stopped calling but I put it all down to male rivalry and human jealousy.
+My friends gave me funny looks and some simply stopped calling but I put it all down to male rivalry and female jealousy.

 I supported her in public even if I had to tell white lies (and lots of them!).
 I was a hostage.
 She made it clear that I had to be the first one to show a clear sign of admiration – always in public, always for the entire world to see.
-If someone else complimented her before I did, there would be a storm in a teacup for dinner and a week-long bedroom ban for me.
-It was humiliating and I was ashamed of all that forced public display of devotion but I knew I had to take it all in my stride.
+If someone else complimented her before I did, there was a storm in a teacup for dinner and a week-long bedroom ban for me.
+It was humiliating but I knew I had to take it all in my stride.
 There were some rewards for being obedient.

 I thought I was the clever one in this relationship.
 And she outsmarted me.
 All this time she would cheat on me.
-In retrospect, I was deluding myself into thinking I was her number one while he was just a passing fad, a stalker or a distraction.
-Perhaps the opposite was true.
-All this time.
+In retrospect, I was deluding myself into thinking I was her number one.
+I believed that he was just a passing fad, a stalker or a distraction.
+Perhaps the exact opposite was true.

 I tried so hard.
 I splashed out on gifts for her – the gifts that she would reject vigorously, jumping down my throat and ridiculing my failed choices.

-If we finally decided to eat out, he was always there and she wouldn’t let me start eating before he had quenched his thirst and fed his hunger first.
+It got to the point when he was always there when we decided to eat out.
+And she wouldn’t let me start eating before he had quenched his thirst and fed his hunger.
 That was when the penny dropped and I realised our marriage is a thing of the past.

-Strangely enough, all those years, when we went out together, I never spoke to him – I knew he wouldn’t bother to answer my questions.
+Strangely enough, all those years, when we went out together, I never spoke to him.
 I just watched him claim my space in her life, inch by inch.